ivanegam/PongWithMe/Final project report.md

 Pong With Me by Tyler Walker and Ivane Gamkrelidze<br/>

 #### 2. Final state of system statement<br/>
-_A paragraph on the final state of your system: what features were implemented, what features were not and why, what changed from Project 5 and 6._

 Every feature outlined in Project 5 was implemented.
 Every stretch goal outlined in Project 6 was met.
 We deviated from the patterns proposed in Project 5 as we found more appropriate patterns.

 Primary features implemented were: